liborw/tog/README.md

 ## TODOs (in no specific order):
   - Bash completion
+  - To be able to log activity
+  - Pretty printing
   - Some nice exports
   - It would be nice to connect it to git-flow
   - External commands (just to try)